Zeneric09/Proper-Comic-2024/README.md

 All txds/images from the mods listed here including ROSA etc were tainted with comic look by Zeneric.
-Includes QoL and game altering mods by varies of people.
+Includes QoL and game altering mods by varies of modders.

 Purpose?
 To have a Proper GTA SA Comical 2024 Experience™.